Chekhovin/awesome-llm-benchmarks/README-en.md

     Existing agent frameworks often rely heavily on Python-specific tools, leading to overfitting to SWE-bench Verified.

+  - **SWE-Bench Pro (Public Dataset)** ([scale.com/leaderboard/swe_bench_pro_public](https://scale.com/leaderboard/swe_bench_pro_public))

+    An upgraded version of SWE-Bench Verified.

+    A benchmark specifically designed to provide a rigorous and realistic evaluation of AI agents in the domain of software engineering.
+It addresses several limitations of existing benchmarks by tackling four key challenges:

+    1. Data Contamination: Models may have encountered the evaluation code during training, making it difficult to determine whether they are genuinely solving problems or merely recalling memorized solutions.
+    2. Limited Task Diversity: Many benchmarks fail to capture the full spectrum of real-world software engineering challenges, often focusing only on simple utility libraries.
+    3. Oversimplified Problems: Ambiguous or underspecified issues are frequently excluded from benchmarks, which does not reflect the actual workflow of real-world developers.
+    4. Unreliable and Irreproducible Testing: Inconsistent test environments make it hard to verify whether a proposed solution truly works or if passing tests are merely the result of favorable (or incorrect) environment configurations.
   - **SWE-bench Multilingual**

     Aims to evaluate LLMs’ software engineering capabilities across multiple programming languages.
 SWE-bench Multilingual contains 300 carefully curated software engineering tasks derived from real-world pull requests across 42 GitHub repositories and 9 languages (C, C++, Go, Java, JavaScript, TypeScript, PHP, Ruby, Rust).
 These repositories span web frameworks, data storage and processing tools, core utilities, and popular libraries.